maha0213/VLSI-LAB-EXP/README.md

+# Exp no:1
-# VLSI-LAB-EXPERIMENTS
+# Date:13/02/2024

+# SIMULATION AND IMPLEMENTATION OF LOGIC GATES,ADDERS AND SUBTRACTOR

 # AIM: To simulate and synthesis Logic Gates,Adders and Subtractor using Xilinx ISE.

-#APPARATUS REQUIRED:
+# APPARATUS REQUIRED:
 vivado 2023.2

-PROCEDURE:
+# PROCEDURE:
 STEP:1 Start the vivado software, Select and Name the New project.

 STEP:2 Select the device family, device, package and speed.